 This was exacerbated when the swimmers were in backlit conditions, with faces in shadow, but the fact that the camera was still able to give us plenty of keepers even in these impossible shooting conditions was truly and honestly impressive.

-The best cameras for professionals in 2019: which pro camera system is best?
+• The best cameras for professionals (opens in new tab): which pro camera system is best?

-The best Sony lenses in 2019: top lenses for Sony mirrorless and Alpha cameras
+• The best Sony lenses (opens in new tab): top lenses for Sony mirrorless and Alpha cameras

-The best Sony cameras in 2019: from pocket-size compacts to mirrorless
+• The best Sony cameras (opens in new tab): from pocket-size compacts to mirrorless